Pair makes their own kind of family as ‘sisters’

-It was starting to feel like the holidays in Lindsey Greenlee’s house.
+MOUNTLAKE TERRACE – It was starting to feel like the holidays in Lindsey Greenlee’s house.

 White snow blanketed her backyard.
 The Christmas tree was up.
 And the oven was heating for balls of sweet and spicy ginger molasses cookie dough and peppermint brownies to bake.